 This reality is the defining rule of the AI age.
 Computing has always relied on its shorthand maxims, starting with the 1960s classic: Garbage in, garbage out.
 AI has simply added its own corollary: Wisdom in, resonance out.

 AI doesn’t invent wisdom; it mirrors the quality of the mind engaging with it.
 Thin prompts yield thin answers.
-But when you bring experience, nuance, and constraint, the system reflects that back with greater fidelity.
+But when you bring experience, nuance, and constraint to the table, the system reflects that back with greater fidelity.
 In the end, the limiting factor isn’t the model.
 It’s the judgment of the person using it.

 AI as Sparring Partner

 The real promise of AI is not as a replacement for thinking, but as its most rigorous catalyst yet.
 Used well, it forces you to test your thinking instead of skating past it.
-You have to question what it gives you, push on the weak spots, and decide what actually holds.
-The tool widens your field of view, but the judgment is still yours.
+You have to question what it gives you, push on the weak spots, and decide what actually earns the right to stay on the page (or screen, as it may be).
+The tool widens your aperature, but the judgment is still yours.

 Garbage thinking still produces garbage writing.
 AI just hides it better.